ryanlayerlab/TEPEAK/README.md

 # TEPEAK
 A novel method for identifying and characterizing polymorphic transposable elements in  non-model species populations.
 ## Setup
 We recommend running everything inside a `conda` virtual environment using the latest version of `conda` (`23.9.0` at the time of writing).
-This is because some packages installed by older versions of `conda` may not work properly.
+Some packages installed by older versions of `conda` may not work properly.

 ## OS requirements
 We recommend running everything on a Linux machine.
 If you're on Windows, you can run everything through a Windows Subsystem for Linux (WSL).
 The instructions to install and set up a WSL on a Windows machine are available at https://learn.microsoft.com/en-us/windows/wsl/install.